jzacsh/vcsq/README.md

 This very much inspired by the use-case of the popular [`vcprompt` CLI][vcprompt] I've been using for years via my `$PS1`, but also by APIs I've frequently[^freq] wanted for scripting purposes.
-Each of those APIs I wished for is now outlined in this codebase's `VcstQuery` enum of in the namesake reference binary (at `./vcsq_cli/src/lib.rs`).
+Each of those APIs I wished for is now outlined in this codebase's `QueryCmd` enum of in the namesake reference binary (at `./vcsq_cli/src/lib.rs`).

 The goal is to have coverage for the popular VCS I personally encounter